firedrakeproject/firedrake/demos/saddle_point_pc/saddle_point_systems.py.rst

 observed by additionally running with the parameter ``"fieldsplit_1_ksp_converged_reason": True``.

-As we increase the number of mesh elements, the solver that is inverting :math:`S` takes more and more iterations, which means that we take longer and longer to solve the problem as the mesh is refined.
+As we increase the number of mesh elements, the solver inverting :math:`S` takes more and more iterations, which means that we take longer and longer to solve the problem as the mesh is refined.

 ============== ==================
  Mesh elements CG iterations on S